clerk/clerk-hasura-starter/README.md

 **Clerk is Hiring!**

 Would you like to work on Open Source software and help maintain this repository?
-Apply today https://apply.workable.com/clerk-dev/.
+[Apply today](https://apply.workable.com/clerk-dev/)

 ---

 ## Where the magic happens

-The integration works by using Clerk as the authorization server providing a JWT structure which can be used to [authenticate requests](https://hasura.io/docs/latest/graphql/core/auth/authentication/jwt.html) on Hasura utilizing a custom header convention `x-hasura-*`.
-The minimal setup required can be viewed at the Apollo [client configuration file](./lib/apolloClient.js).
+The integration works by using Clerk to generate a JWT token to [authenticate requests](https://hasura.io/docs/latest/graphql/core/auth/authentication/jwt.html) with Hasura.
+A token with the necessary claims can be created using the Hasura [JWT template](https://docs.clerk.dev/popular-guides/jwt-templates) from your Clerk dashboard and then set as a Bearer token in the `Authorization` header of requests to your GraphQL endpoint.

 To get a better understanding of the integration, you can check out our [documentation](https://docs.clerk.dev/integrations/hasura) on the integration.